 Why Your VPN Connection May Not Be Working

-- Websites may be blocking your VPN.
-Some streaming providers and other websites can detect your VPN’s IP and block access, showing an error message when you try to connect.
+- Websites restricting your VPN: Some streaming providers and other websites can detect your VPN’s IP and block access, showing an error message when you try to connect.

-What to Do If Your VPN Connection Isn’t Working
+What to Do If Your VPN Isn’t Working (Android, iPhone & More)

 Verify Your VPN Credentials